mnot/I-D/http-key/draft.md

 However, Key's use of parameters allows:

 ~~~
-  Key: Accept-Encoding;match="gzip", Cookie;param=foo
+  Key: Accept-Encoding, Cookie;param=foo
 ~~~

-to indicate that the secondary cache key depends upon whether requests contain the whole value "gzip" (in any case) in the Accept-Encoding header field, and the "foo" Cookie.
+to indicate that the secondary cache key depends upon the Accept-Encoding header field and the "foo" Cookie.

 One important difference between Vary and Key is how they are applied.
 Vary is specified to be specific to the response it occurs within, whereas Key is specific to the resource (as identified